 Adapted from a novel by Nick Hornby (ABOUT A BOY, HIGH FIDELITY), A LONG WAY DOWN has well-drawn characters who are easy to care about, and strong performances across the board.
 It continues the tradition of character-rooted dramedies, with positive messages about love and family, adapted from Hornby’s work.
 Sadly, A LONG WAY DOWN has a significant, unnecessary amount of gratuitous foul language and brief lewd content to go along with its mature themes.
 However, those who see it may find its more positive themes richly rewarding.
 That said, extreme caution is advised for A LONG WAY DOWN.

+A LONG WAY DOWN is about two men and two women, Martin, JJ, Maureen, and Jess.
+They meet unexpectedly on New Year’s Eve as each tries to jump off a London skyscraper to commit suicide.
+Martin is a TV morning show host.
+Maureen is a struggling single mother taking care of her severely disabled adult son.
+Jess is a drug-abusing party girl.
+Finally, JJ is having severe depression for a secret problem.
+The four talk each other out of jumping.
+They make a pact to keep alive until Valentine’s Day, when they will meet on the roof again.
+A series of unusual friendships begins.
+This is endangered by unexpected notoriety when paparazzi stalk them because of Martin’s TV fame.
 A LONG WAY DOWN has well-drawn characters who are likeable, and strong performances.
 As the four characters bond together, the movie develops surprising, morally uplifting themes.
 There’s even a brief but strong scene in a church where prayer is extolled.
 However, A LONG WAY DOWN has plenty of strong gratuitous foul language, mature themes, and some lewd content.
 So, extreme caution is warranted.